Empty space, drag to resize

 Here is the conclusion of the study.

-“Although we tend to believe that time flies when we're having a good time, these studies indicate what it is about the enjoyable time that causes it to go by more quickly," says Gable.
-"It seems to be the goal pursuit or achievement-directed action we are engaged in that matters.
+“Although we tend to believe that time flies when we’re having a good time, these studies indicate what it is about the enjoyable time that causes it to go by more quickly,” says Gable.
+“It seems to be the goal pursuit or achievement-directed action we’re engaged in that matters.
 Just being content or satisfied may not make time fly, but being excited or actively pursuing a desired object can.”

 In Creative Fire we learned that surprise (the emotional kick) inspires a person to say “do it again” or

 “give me more” creating a strong desire.
-It motivates us and kickstarts goal directed actions.
+It motivates us and kickstarts goal-directed actions.

 When this happens, our internal sense of time moves faster.